 Almost all of the 57 types of equipment are also in the scope of the Machinery Directive 2006/42/EC and both directives address problems from noise emissions, with the Machinery directive focussing largely on the occupational safety of the operator (amongst many other health and safety concerns and a much wider scope of products) and the OED on the overall environmental effects.

 The European Commission is investigating, as part of its wider administrative simplification agenda, whether there is a case for merging the two directives.
-A team of consultants is set to report their conclusions on this in early 2014 after which the Commission will make its own assessment, in partnership with the relevant stakeholders, before determining the appropriate way forward.
+A team of consultants reported their conclusions on this in early 2014 and the Commission is presently making its own assessment of these, in partnership with the relevant stakeholders, before determining the appropriate way forward.
 The consultants' report is available upon accessing the 'Guidance and studies' page under 'More information' immediately below.